benbranyon/slsc-main/wp-content/plugins/gutentor/readme.txt

 = Do I need to know to code to use Gutentor? =

 Not!
-Gutentor is a full-fledged WordPress page builder, With simple click and drag and drops you can create an elegant design with no need to write even a single line of code.
+Gutentor is a full-fledged WordPress page builder, With a simple click and drag and drops you can create an elegant design with no need to write even a single line of code.

-= My theme uses Fontawesome 4. *, the icon shows just box, how to fix it? =
+= My theme uses Fontawesome 4. *, the icon shows just a box, how to fix it? =

 By default, Gutentor uses Fontawesome 5 Icons, But you can switch between Fontawesome 4 and Fontawesome 5.

 Add/Edit any page/post, Go to [Gutentor Global Options](https://www.gutentor.com/documentation/article/global-options/) => General Options => Font Awesome Version,
-And Select appropriate Font Awesome Version.
+And Select the appropriate Font Awesome Version.

 = Do you offer Support? =